 Heroin Constipation

-Heroin causes constipation, and other opioids, including prescription pain relievers, do as well.
+Opioids, including prescription pain relievers cause constipation as does heroin.
 Reports show that nearly 80 percent of people who take opioids as prescribed for chronic pain will experience constipation or opioid-induced bowel disorders.
 Even those who take opioids for pain relief, and not use them recreationally will be warned of the risk of chronic constipation.
 There are two classifications of constipation, and the first is called primary constipation, which results from natural defects of the colon, and secondary constipation occurs because of outside factors such as heroin.

 Heroin and opioid-induced constipation can be uncomfortable, but it can also be dangerous.
 Symptoms include hard and dry stools, and the need to force or exert extreme effort when trying to use the bathroom, the decreased urge to defecate, pain, cramping, and distended stomach can all occur.